Average DUPR Rating by Age: When Do Pickleball Players Peak?

 If You're Young (Under 30)

-You have the highest ceiling.
-The pros and the top 1% skew heavily into their 20s and 30s.
-If you're serious about competing at the highest levels, your prime years are now — but you also have decades of competitive play ahead of you.
+You have the highest upside.
+The upside and top 1% tend to be in their 20s and 30s.
+If you plan on playing at the very top level, now is your prime but you also have decades of play ahead of you.

 If You're in Your 30s or 40s